Smog and Emissions Testing in Tennessee

 Tennessee Emissions and Smog Check Requirements

 Tennessee emissions testing is generally administered using the onboard diagnostic (OBD) test.
-The OBD smog check is able to detect high levels of harmful emissions and determine if a vehicle is at risk for emitting dangerous levels of smog in the future.
-Auto emission testing by use of OBD is done by checking the Malfunction Indicator Light (MIL) and using a digital tool to scan and check the functionality of car parts that reduce the amount of toxic emissions.
+The OBD test is able to detect high levels of harmful emissions and determine if a vehicle is at risk for emitting dangerous levels of smog in the future.
+This type of testing is done by checking the Malfunction Indicator Light (MIL) and using a digital tool to scan and check the functionality of car parts that reduce the amount of toxic emissions.

-If your car was manufactured after 1996, there will be an extra step of the vehicle inspection in TN if the car was manufactured after 1996.
+If your car was manufactured after 1996, there will be an extra step to your vehicle inspection in TN.
 Newer vehicles will also undergo a catalytic converter test, as well as an inspection of the gas cap.
 Cars with a model year older than 1996 may need an additional inspection, called the three-point tampering check.
-This part of the smog check inspection is administered to ensure that the emissions reading was not manipulated to pass the test.
+This part of the smog check must be done to ensure that the emissions reading was not manipulated to pass the test.

 Smog Check Exemptions in Tennessee

-There are many TN DMV emissions testing exemptions because smog tests are only required in select counties.
-Safety and emissions testing is required only in these counties because they tend to be metropolitan areas, which are highly vulnerable to the effects of smog.
-None of the counties in Tennessee require smog certification for electric cars and motorcycles.
+There are many Tennessee DMV emissions testing exemptions because testing is only required in select counties.
+Safety and emissions testing is usually only required in heavily populated metropolitan areas, which are highly vulnerable to the effects of smog.
+However, none of the counties in Tennessee require smog certification for electric cars and motorcycles.
 Hybrid cars must still undergo the car emission test because they partially run on gasoline.

 An exemption for the car emission test may also be given to permanent legal residents of TN who are temporarily residing elsewhere.
 Smog check exemptions are only given in these cases if the car owner will be living outside of Tennessee for a period of time longer than 90 days and is residing more than a two-hour drive away from the nearest testing station.

-Car owners in Tennessee are exempt from regular emissions inspection if they do not reside in the following counties:
+Car owners in Tennessee are exempt from regular emissions inspections if they do not reside in the following counties: